Film Festival of Faculty of Informatics

-Film Festival of Faculty of Informatics, Masaryk University (FFFIMU, formerly only Film Festival of Faculty of Informatics) is a student film festival held annually in May at the Faculty of Informatics of the Masaryk University in Brno, Czech Republic.
+Film Festival of Faculty of Informatics, Masaryk University (FFFIMU, formerly Film Festival of Faculty of Informatics) is a student film festival held annually in May at the Faculty of Informatics of the Masaryk University in Brno, Czech Republic.
 Short films of various genres produced by students with an assistance of Laboratory of Electronic and Multimedia Application (LEMMA) are showcased during one festival evening.
-The festival is held in the building of the Faculty of Informatics and since 2016 also in the University Cinema Scala.
+The festival is held in the building of the Faculty of Informatics and from 2016 - 2023 also in the University Cinema Scala.
 Each year 800–1000 visitors attend to see the new student projects.
 Initially, the festival was supervised by the dean of the Faculty of Informatics, since 2011 by the mayor of Brno as well.

 Organization

 Typically, short films no longer than eight minutes can take part in the festival.
 The films have to be produced by students or alumni of Masaryk University in the last three years.
 Most of the films are made in the current academic year, in the courses Základy filmové řeči (Basics of film discourse) and Produkce audiovizuálního díla (Production of audiovisual artefacts) lectured by Petr Sojka, Robert Král and Radovan Hakl.
 In these courses students learn basic filmmaking knowledge, starting with ideas and story for the film, creating screenplays, filming, production and postproduction.
 Students also handle acting, sounds, costumes and makeup by themselves.

 Every year about twenty films are presented.
 The best of them are awarded in two categories: Professional jury's choice and Visitor's choice awards.
 The winners are awarded the Filmobolos trophy and win money as well as prizes from sponsors of the festival.

 The festival is organized by students themselves.
 Every year a new motto and visual style is presented in the form of posters, pamphlets and DVDs.
 Students have to raise money from various sponsors, they handle public relations, create a trailer and propagation materials, and take care of the official website and social media.

+Since 2019 it is possible to sign up for the festival externally, which means it is available for people without any association to Masaryk University.
+Every year the organization of the festival regularly invites high schools and universities from all around Czech Republic to participate in the festival.